eclipse-theia/theia-website/src/docs/composing_applications.md

 If no plugins are available in the running Theia instance, it may be that you need to tell Theia where to find the downloaded plugins.
 The example above sets the `--plugins` switch in the `start` command which should be sufficient.
-However if running `theia start` directly, you can alternatively set an environment variable to achieve the same thing:
+However, if running `theia start` directly, you can alternatively set an environment variable to achieve the same thing:

     export THEIA_DEFAULT_PLUGINS=local-dir:plugins